andactan/andactan.github.io/_posts/2019-12-07-inverse-graphics.markdown

 {% include image.html url="/assets/figures/network_architecture.png" description="Overview of the General Architecture" %}

 ### **Branches and Pipeline**
-Mentioned pipeline branches are first decoupled into two parts: **de-renderer** and **renderer**.
+Mentioned pipeline branches are decoupled into two parts: **de-renderer** and **renderer**.
 While semantic branch doesn't have any rendering part, other two parts of the pipeline (namely, geometric and textural) first de-render the image into various representations and for last textural branch combines different outputs from different branches (including its outputs) and tries to generate a plausible image back.
 Let us see what each parts do individually.

 #### **Semantic Branch**